San7o/hive-operator/docs/DESIGN.md

 Each computing unit on the cluster is called a *node*.
 There are two kinds of nodes: a worker node and the control pane.
-The former will run the user's applications and services through contianers grouped in *pods* inside a *kubelet* using a container runtime, the latter forms the backbone of the kubernetes cluster and is responsbile for central management of the workers.
+The former will run the user's applications and services through contianers grouped in *pods* using a container runtime, the latter forms the backbone of the kubernetes cluster and is responsbile for central management of the workers.
 It is composed of the api server (which the kubelet use to communicate with the control pane) etcd (a highly-available key-value store), scheduler and a controller manager which runs all of the above.

 A common pattern found in kubernetes is the Operator, which is a custom controller that manages some resources called *custom resources*